gsoft-inc/sg-orbit/README.md

 yarn build:website
 ```

-The output will be available in the *website/.docz/dist* directory.
-For more details, view the specific packages README.
+The output will be available in the *website/dist* directory.

 ### Commands